-There is a deficiency in the network system for determining unused minutes representing unearned revenue from prepaid long-distance card and prepaid airtime wireless.
-There also a lack of internal control policies and procedures to ensure that long distance revenue are reconciled with outbound minutes billed by international carriers on a periodic basis.
+There is a deficiency in the network system for determining unused minutes representing unearned revenue from prepaid long-distance cards and prepaid airtime wireless.
+There is also a lack of internal control policies and procedures to ensure that long distance revenues are reconciled with outbound minutes billed by international carriers on a periodic basis.